iansmith/parigot/site/content/posts/binary-editing.md

 draft: false
 ---

+### Updated Jan 2
+You can't make a service call into a function call because WASM doesn't permit memory sharing between wasm modules.
+There are [some options here](https://docs.wasmtime.dev/api/wasmtime/struct.SharedMemory.html) but I don't want to turn on threads.

 Yesterday I started on the ability to programmatically edit WASM binaries.
 I did this by building a simple Antlr4 grammar for the WAT format of a WASM file.
 I got this far enough to parse the real output of a 'hello world' program, which is probably pretty close to